Ecosystem Radar

 French Tech Sofiaofficial

-The French-Bulgarian Chamber of Commerce
+The French-Bulgarian Chamber of Commerce and Industry

 CCI France Bulgarie (CCIFB) is a nonprofit organization that brings together 300 French, Bulgarian, and multinational companies.
 The chamber reflects the shared commitment of French companies present in Bulgaria and Bulgarian and French businesspeople to combine their strengths and ideas in order to develop and promote economic and commercial relations between the two countries.